MohamadAskari/prompt-manager/README.md

 # Prompt Manager - A Full Stack Application
 This document describes the Prompt Manager, a full-stack application that allows you to manage your creative prompts.
-You can create prompts, set various parameters, save them for later use, and mark frequently used ones as favorites.
+You can create prompts, save them for later use, and mark frequently used ones as favorites.
+You can set various parameters like temperature, top p, max tokens and threshold.
+You can also mark your prompt's status to keep track of that prompt's evaluation.

 ![Sample Image](https://drive.google.com/uc?export=view&id=1qJ4i5xSz27WLXpCC0xJ7Fe9_Z40B5g1J)